awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    1. If you want to enable or disable Multi\-AZ, choose **1\-AZ**, **2\-AZ**, or **3\-AZ**\.
 For more information, see [Configuring a Multi\-AZ Domain](es-managedomains.md#es-managedomains-multiaz)\.

-   1. If you didn't enable VPC access when you created the domain, skip to step 7\.
-If you enabled VPC access, you can change the subnet that the VPC endpoint is placed in, and you can change the security groups:
+   1. If you enabled VPC access, you can change the subnet that the VPC endpoint is placed in, and you can change the security groups:

       1. For **Subnets**, choose a subnet\.
 The subnet must have a sufficient number of IP addresses reserved for the network interfaces\.
 If you enabled Multi\-AZ, you must choose two or three subnets\.
-The subnets must be in different Availability Zones in the same region\.
+The subnets must be in different Availability Zones in the same Region\.
 For more information, see [VPC Support for Amazon Elasticsearch Service Domains](es-vpc.md)\.

       1. For **Security groups**, add the security groups that need access to the domain\.